ro-sanda/Z--explorer-2.0/README.md

 DM/AXIAL/DM_1.dat -> χχ (arXiv:2102.10874)

-Data is specified in three columns in this case, where the first one is the corresponding M (in TeV), the second one is the corresponding mχ (in TeV), and the third one is the σlim (in pb).
-In this particulary case, results are set for the Leptophobic Axial-Vector Mediator case with gq=0.25 and gχ=1 (as in ATLAS results), so bounds are properly re-scale during program execution for arbitrary coupling structure.
+Data is specified in three columns in this case, where the first one is the corresponding MZ' (in TeV), the second one is the corresponding mχ (in TeV), and the third one is the σlim (in pb).
+In this particular case, results are set for the leptophobic axial-vector mediator case with gq=0.25 and gχ=1 (as in ATLAS results), so bounds are properly re-scale during program execution for arbitrary coupling structure.